ZertoPublic/Z4K/docs/AdministrationGuide.md

 There are 3 commands for different move operations:

-1. Move - Start move live, test before committing
+1. Move
-2. Commit-move - Commit move
+2. Commit-move
-3. Rollback-move - Roll back the Move test before committing
+3. Rollback-move

 ##### Move